Are There any Silver Linings Within Bipolar?

 "Courage is not an absence of fear.
 Courage is being afraid and doing what is right anyway."

-We may think we are brave, we may think we are a coward, but until our back is pinned against a wall we don’t know how courageous we are.
+We may think we are brave, we may think we are not, but until our back is pinned against a wall we don’t really know how courageous we are.
 Many people discover that they are far braver than they could have possibly imagined.
 Many of us have discovered a bravery we never knew existed.
 Many of us have had to.
-Bravery is not the easiest word to properly define, but perhaps a fair definition would be that being brave is staying true to our values even when we are faced with losing a great deal because of this.
-Bipolar took me to places I would never have wanted to go, but also left me with a deep, inner courage and willingness to live my life to the full.
-I believe this is the case for tens of thousands of people with bipolar and I commend them for it.
+The depressions, manias and limitations of bipolar took me to places I would never have wanted to go, but also left me with a deep, inner courage and willingness to live my life to the full.
+They left me with such appreciation for the times I am well.
+For a real zest for life.
+I no longer take many things for granted.
+Even going for a walk in the woods is something I couldn't do for years.
+Now I can.
+I make use of those woods.

 Humility: